pan1kt/GamingTweaks/README.md

 `bcdedit /set tscsyncpolicy Legacy` <br/>
 `bcdedit /set x2apicpolicy enable` <br/>

-If you still see stuttering/problems, you can try changing HPET (BIOS) to ON/OFF.
-Default is ON
+If you see stutterings, you need to figure out better settings.

 ## MSI-Mode